 Once a year, issued in the Q1 Survey, we also request diversity and inclusion data (gender, ethnicity, disability), and regional data for the previous year.
 This data is key to understanding our member-wide impact across the employability space, and more importantly, ensure that we are adequately supporting participants into a positive outcome, and setting targets for ourselves to improve on (e.g. proportion of the market we are reaching, percentages of participants going into employment).
 We are also uniquely placed to identify trends and insights, whether it be on employer delivery, or collective insights based on regional or diversity footprints.

-Q: What happens to young people once they complete their work experience placement?
+Q: What happens to young people once they complete their placement?

-A: Upon graduation from an employability programme, we hope participants will secure a job or return to further education.
-Understanding this is not always the case, Movement to Work is looking at ways in which those leaving a programme without a positive outcome can be supported.
-This is work in progress for us and we will keep you informed as our ideas develop.
-If you would like to become involved in this important project, please let us know.
+A: Upon graduation from an employability programme, we hope participants will secure a job or return to further education or training.
+Understanding this is not always the case, Movement to Work is always looking at ways in which those leaving a programme without a positive outcome can be supported.
+This includes working with partners such as Bridge of Hope who work with a wide range of inclusive employers.

 Q: Can we contribute anything more?